Tatianaharvey/restaurant-page/README.md

-# restaurant-page

-A dynamically rendered restaurant homepage.
+📝 Description: A dynamically rendered restaurant homepage using Vanilla JS.

+🛠️ Built with:

+- HTML
+- CSS
+- JavaScript

 hero photo from Unsplash by Kate Darmody